anand-shete/Blogify/README.md

 npm install
 ```

-3.Set up environment variables: Replace the .env.example file and add your variables in it
+3. Set up environment variables: Replace the .env.example file and add your variables in it

 4. Start the server
 ```